-The Coordinated Program (CP) in Dietetics at Arkansas State University is administered by the Nutritional Science Program in the College of Nursing & Health Professions.
-The program provides for the achievement of knowledge and performance requirements for entry-level dietitians through integration of didactic instruction with a minimum of 1200 hours of supervised practice, as established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-The supervised practice experiences occur in foodservice, community and clinical settings.
+The Coordinated Program (CP) in Dietetics at Arkansas State University is administered by the Dietetics Program in the College of Nursing & Health Professions.
+The program provides for the achievement of knowledge and performance requirements for entry-level dietitians through integration of didactic instruction with a minimum of 1080 hours of supervised practice and a minimum of 120 alternate supervised practice experiences', as established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+The supervised practice experiences occur in food service, community and clinical settings.
 The program features a “clinical” concentration, which allows students to build upon foundation knowledge and competencies for future proficiency in the clinical area of dietetics.

 Goals and Objectives